-Delaware County has and is continuing to conduct outreach to its communities, as presented in Section

-1.4 - Community Engagement.
-County Council is continuing the engagement process with ongoing direct outreach to community groups, local units of government, non-profit entities, business organizations, and individuals to identify qualifying uses for the \$69,582,970 in remaining funds.
+Delaware County has and is continuing to conduct outreach to its communities, as presented in Section 1.4 - Community Engagement.
+County Council is continuing the engagement process with ongoing direct outreach to community groups, local units of government, not profit entities, business organizations, and individuals to identify qualifying uses for the \$24,003,588 in remaining funds.
 The County has also been continually receiving input through its website at delcopa.gov/ARPA.